teamschoolthing/schoolthing.org/README.md

 Docs last updated: 9th June 2024

 **DISCLAIMER: code is extremely spaghetti.
-If you value your sanity, don't open** `pages/main/index.js`
+If you value your sanity, don't open** `pages/main/index.js` Visit the official deployment at https://schoolthing.org or https://schoolthing.pidgon.com!

 ## In this file:
 - Setup